Physical Therapists Using Clinical Analysis To Discuss The Art And Science Behind Running and The Stuff We Put On Our Feet

 (Shoes that have a very minimal amount of cushioning underfoot and a high amount of ground contact.)

-Xero HFS
+Xero HFS II

-(Very minimal shoe with high flexibility and anatomical forefoot for splaying)
+(Very minimal shoe with high flexibility and anatomical forefoot for splaying.)

 Xero Scramber Low